 Visit Gustavus, Alaska

-Gustavus is a picturesque community located 48 miles west of Juneau.
+Gustavus is a picturesque community located west of Juneau.
 Spread across a large plain created by receding glaciers, Gustavus is an oasis of humanity surrounded by Glacier Bay National Park.

 Map of Gustavus

 Places & hotels on the map

 We’ve selected a range of accommodation options for when you visit Gustavus.
 Our choices usually come recommended for their character, facilities and service or location.
 Our specialists always aim to suggest properties that match your preferences.

 The only lodge in Glacier Bay National Park, this inn is run by the National Park Service and offers simple rooms, a wide variety of ranger-led activities and a regular series of interpretive presentations.

 Located close to the entry point to Glacier Bay National Park, the Bear Track Inn offers warm, Alaskan hospitality and comfortable rooms as well as easy access to the mountainous wilderness of the region.